fatfishZhao/dl-4-tsc/README.md

+#
+This repor is the code for paper "Classify Multivariate Time Series by Deep Neural Network Image Classification", We used image classification method for TSC problem and achieve good result.

+If you find this repo helpful, please cite:
+'''
+@inproceedings{zhao2019classify,
+  title={Classify Multivariate Time Series by Deep Neural Network Image Classification}, author={Zhao, Yuxuan and Cai, Zhongmin}, booktitle={2019 2nd China Symposium on Cognitive Computing and Hybrid Intelligence (CCHI)}, pages={93--98}, year={2019}, organization={IEEE}
+}
+'''

+# Readme Information from the original repo
 # Deep Learning for Time Series Classification
 This is the companion repository for [our paper](https://arxiv.org/abs/1809.04356) titled "Deep learning for time series classification: a review".